 I’ve personally dabbled with this and love how portable the system is!
 Reader Sarah also shared with me how she uses the coupon box method to keep her coupons tidy:

 Here’s what she has to say:

 “When I first started couponing many years ago I started with a binder and baseball card pockets.
 After a year, the binder got too heavy, large, and awkward.
-You could never full see what the coupon was for and the expiration date.
+You could never fully see what the coupon was for and the expiration date.
 I switched to a box and have loved it ever since.
-I have a box that is wide enough to store the weekly circulars (on the left side) and the coupon policies (on the right side) as well as the coupons in the smaller envelopes, #6 3/4 business envelopes (Which you can find at the dollar store!).
+I have a box that is wide enough to store the weekly circulars (on the left side) and the coupon policies (on the right side) as well as the coupons in the smaller envelopes, #6 3/4 business envelopes (which you can find at the dollar store!).
 I fold the flap of the envelope in and tape an index card vertically to the outside of the back of the envelope.
 This allows me to color code and categorize the coupons….

 …In the front of the box I’m able to keep an empty envelope box which stores scissors, calculator, a pen, pulled coupons paper clipped by store, and any rainchecks I may have.
-Target has it’s own set of envelopes filed by category in the back of the box.
+Target has its own set of envelopes filed by category in the back of the box.
 The box is locking and has a handle for easy carrying.
 It’ll fit in the top of the shopping cart or if you have little ones, in the bottom.
 It is made by Snapware, which you can find at Walmart or Fred Meyer.
 Mine is 13.5”D x 9.5”W x 6”H.”